-Buffers/Setbacks A specific distance for which structures must be set back.
-Clustering Increasing the permissible development density in the least vulnerable areas within a specific property.
-Density Bonuses Transfer of development Increasing development density and height requirements for specified parcels.
-Transfer of development rights from a vulnerable area to a less vulnerable or rights (TDR) sensitive area.
-Targeted Public Invest in public utilities and other infrastructure in the least vulnerable Infrastructure areas.
-Acquisition Purchase of some or all of property rights to for open space protection for flood mitigation.
-Relocation Remove structures from a vulnerable location to a less vulnerable location Drainage Maintenance Maintaining drainage devices (canals, ditches, storm drains, etc.) to ensure Dramage maintenance they operate effectively during a flood event.
-Protected Areas/Open Designating one or multiple parcels as protected open space for flood Space mitigation.
-Local Plans Adoption of local planning instruments (e.g. floodplain plans, Local Plans comprehensive plans, local mitigation strategies, etc.) that set forth a series of coordination policies aimed at mitigating flood impacts.
-Down Zoning of Zoning provisions that significantly reduce the density and intensity of land Floodplains uses in flood prone areas.
-Development Prohibitions Regulations that prevent all development from occurring in the FEMA 100- Floodplain year floodplain or other flood prone area.
-Prohibitions on Burying Regulations that prevent burying on paving over streams, channels, or other Streams water courses.
-Subdivision Regulations Subdivision regulation that requires new structures to avoid the most flood Subdivision Regulations prone areas.
-Impact Fees Provision of local impact fees or taxes on development in the 100- and 500- year floodplains.
-Watershed Planning Adoption and implementation of watershed plans that seek to reduce the Watershear tanning adverse and unintended consequences of upstream development.
-Accommodation Retention/Detention Either dry or wet holding areas/ponds that collected storm water Underground Cisterns Large stormwater holding areas underground.
-Breakaway Walls First story walls on elevated homes designed to break away during storm Dieakaway walls Garage Vents surges.
-Openings at the base of a garage that allow water to pass through the structure.
-Protected Open Space Designating protected open spaces or passive recreation sites for flood Protected Open Space detention.
+Drainage Maintenance Maintaining drainage devices (canals, ditches, storm drains, etc.) to ensure they operate effectively during a flood event.
+Protected Areas/Open Space Designating one or multiple parcels as protected open space for flood mitigation.
+Local Plans Adoption of local planning instruments (e.g. floodplain plans, comprehensive plans, local mitigation strategies, etc.) that set forth a series of coordination policies aimed at mitigating flood impacts.
+Down Zoning of Floodplains Zoning provisions that significantly reduce the density and intensity of land uses in flood-prone areas.
+Development Prohibitions Floodplain Regulations that prevent all development from occurring in the FEMA 100-year floodplain or other flood-prone area.
+Prohibitions on Burying Streams Regulations that prevent burying on paving over streams, channels, or other watercourses.
+Subdivision Regulations Subdivision regulation that requires new structures to avoid the most flood-prone areas.
+Impact Fees Provision of local impact fees or taxes on development in the 100- and 500-year floodplains.
+Watershed Planning Adoption and implementation of watershed plans that seek to reduce the adverse and unintended consequences of upstream development.
+Accommodation Retention/Detention Either dry or wet holding areas/ponds that collected stormwater.
+Underground Cisterns Large stormwater holding areas underground.
+Breakaway Walls First-story walls on elevated homes designed to break away during storm surges.
+Garage Vents Openings at the base of a garage that allow water to pass through the structure.
+Protected Open Space Designating protected open spaces or passive recreation sites for flood detention.
 Constructed Wetlands Creating wetlands around structures or on vacant parcels.
-Low Impact Development Development standards and techniques designed to that work with ecological functions to manage stormwater as close to its source as One en De efe possible (e.g. bioswales, rain gardens, permeable pavement).
-Green Roofs Development standards that encourage or incentivize the installation of On Site Detertion green roofs that collect and store rainwater.
-On-Site Retention Regulations that prohibit increases in stormwater runoff from developed Requirements properties Communication Flood Risk Information Providing information about flood risks through multiple formats and outlets.
+Low-Impact Development Development standards and techniques designed to that work with ecological functions to manage stormwater as close to its source as possible (e.g., bioswales, rain gardens, permeable pavement).
+Green Roofs Development standards that encourage or incentivize the installation of green roofs that collect and store rainwater.
+On-Site Retention Requirements Regulations that prohibit increases in stormwater runoff from developed properties.
+Communication Flood Risk Information Providing information about flood risks through multiple formats and outlets.
 Education/Training Training through classes, workshops, certifications, etc. Hazard Disclosure Disclosing a property's potential flood hazard to prospective buyers before the lender notifies them of the need for flood insurance.
-Flood Warning Real-time flood forecasting, warning and response tools.
-Crowd-Sourcing Flood Alternatives for reporting and sharing real-time flood impacts, including 311 Impact Information calls, highwater marks postings, third-party resources, etc.
+Flood Warning Real-time flood forecasting, warning, and response tools.
+Crowd-Sourcing Flood Impact Information Alternatives for reporting and sharing real-time flood impacts, including 311 calls, highwater marks postings, third-party resources, etc. · •